survival-lumc/ValidationCompRisks/Prediction_CSC.md

 older patients and larger tumors are associated with higher risk of non recurrence mortality.

-### 1.5 Plots predictors vs predicted risk at 5 years in the validation data
+### 1.5 Plot of predictors vs estimated risk at 5 years in the validation data

+To get further insight into the effect of the predictors, we plot the values of the observed predictors in the validation set against the estimated absolute risk of breast cancer recurrence at 5 years.
+This gives an idea of the size of the effects.

 ``` r
 # Models -------------